Rotate positions within an on-call shift

 Use this rotation to give members a break after being the primary responder.
 After being the primary responder they are rotated to the end of the escalation order and gradually move closer to the beginning of the escalation order.

 - Last to first: the last person in the rotation becomes the first person, and the first person becomes the second person.

 Use this rotation to make members the primary responder after they've had a break because they were at the end of the escalation order.
 After becoming the primary responder, they will gradually move closer to the end of the escalation order.

 There are several ways to rotate group members.

-- Event based: rotates shift members after every event.
+- Alert based: rotates shift members after every alert.

-Choose this rotation when you want the events to be evenly distributed among shift members regardless of when they occur.
-If the group is likely to receive a cluster of events you may want to use an event-based rotation to help ensure that each member has time to handle an event before being assigned another event.
+Choose this rotation when you want the alerts to be evenly distributed among shift members regardless of when they occur.
+If the on-call group is likely to receive a cluster of alerts you may want to use an alert-based rotation to help ensure that each member has time to handle an alert before being assigned another alert.